New restaurant announcement! Say hello to Foreign Correspondents

 What will the price point?

 PJ: We are aiming for accessibility in the food, and we will also be aiming for accessible pricing.

 Benjy: The menu will be set up to encourage Thai-style dining with groups of people sharing a series of dishes over the course of their meal.
 We really want to create a lively and fun atmosphere where people are trying a wide variety of new dishes and old favorites.
 The pricing will be set up to reflect that and to make it possible for tables to share a number of dishes without spending a ton of money.
 At the same time, we are committed to using high quality local ingredients, and we don’t buy into the notion that “ethnic food” SHOULD be cheaper than other foods.

 Chris: I think we have an opportunity to do something really fun there.
 Expect us to take advantage of the amazing produce and herbs we have access to for cocktails.
 Travis Hinkle, our beverage director, has been working with a lot of Austrian and German wine producers, which we feel pairs perfectly with this type of food.
 Oh–large-format Chang beers are a huge deal in Thailand.
 We love beer, so we expect to have some fun with it at FC.

 Benjy: You can also expect to see Johnnie Walker.
 Lots of Johnnie Walker.

-What will happen with Stoops and Family?
+What will happen with PJ’s work with Gulf Coast fish?
 No more fish for Houston restaurants and shoppers?

 For press inquiries, please contact firstname.lastname@example.org.